Bridging the Gap to a New World of Hyper-Personalized Service

 Solving Problems

-Data science isn’t pure analysis.
-It’s also about building tools to increase productivity or better serve guests.
-It involves understanding available information, using it to create a hypothesis, and then testing and refining it until a production-level solution can be reached.
+Data science is not pure analysis.
+It is also about building tools to increase productivity or better serve guests.
+It involves understanding available information, creating a hypothesis, and testing and refining it until a production-level solution can be reached.

 Data scientists can automate A/B testing of promotions and marketing efforts for new products and services.
-Instead of just evaluating the reception of one advertisement versus another, how about testing 10 or 20 different versions over the course of a guest’s interaction?
+Instead of just evaluating the reception of one advertisement versus another, how about testing 10 or 20 different versions throughout a guest’s interaction?
 Data science can provide large-scale testing and analysis beyond the scope of traditional methods.

 In addition, data scientists can provide statistical analysis of business trends and analysis of the effect of potential price changes on consumer demand.
 As artificial intelligence becomes increasingly important in business operations, data scientists build the machine learning models needed to provide AI with the necessary knowledge base to personalize the user experience.

-McKinsey Global Institute indicated data-driven companies are 23x more likely to acquire new guests, 6x to retain them, and 19x as likely to be profitable.
+McKinsey Global Institute indicated that data-driven companies are 23 times more likely to acquire new guests, six times more likely to retain them, and 19 times as likely to be profitable.

 Importance of Well-Engineered Data

-In order to put data to work, it has to be analyzed.
+To put data to work, it must be analyzed.
 Before it can be analyzed, there are many steps to ensure its usability.
 Is the data being collected in the right way?
-It’s important to ensure the behaviors being tracked are actually linked to the people that are supposed to be tracked.
+It is important to ensure the behaviors being tracked are linked to the people that are supposed to be tracked.

-For instance, how can a company make sure it is tracking the activity of a person who logged in earlier versus their child who might be using the computer now?
+For instance, how can a company ensure it tracks the activity of a person who logged in earlier versus their child who might be using the computer now?
 Collecting the right data means being able to provide the right suggestions and recommendations to the guests.

 “Dirty” data is the bane of businesses interested in analyzing guest behavior.
-Data is useless if it’s not labeled properly or is hard to understand or process.
-Many companies find themselves dealing with the added complexities of trying to process and clean massive amounts of data before the first analysis take place.
-It’s important that data be well-engineered and formatted on the front end.
+Data is useless if it is not labeled properly or is hard to understand or process.
+Many companies find themselves dealing with the added complexities of trying to process and clean massive amounts of data before the first analysis takes place.
+It is important that data be well-engineered and formatted on the front end.

 Protecting Guests and Businesses

-The customer experience is more than just about the ease of use or personalized recommendations.
+The customer experience is more than about ease of use or personalized recommendations.
 It also has to encompass concerns like information security and system integrity.
-It’s vitally important for businesses to secure and properly monitor data and online operations.
+It is vitally important for businesses to secure and properly monitor data and online operations.

 Understanding Guest Behavior